 Jon Corpus - "My first photography exhibition" in Fremantle, W.A

 On Wednesday the 3rd of April there was a special gathering of folk at Moores Gallery in the city of Fremantle, Western Australia.
-It was an evening of celebration for the launch of the book ‘100 Things To See In The Kimberley’ but it was also a celebration of all things Kimberley.
+It was an evening of celebration for the launch of the travel guide book ‘100 Things To See In The Kimberley’ but it was also a celebration of all things Kimberley.

 Kimberley locals mixed with Perth folk, swaying to the easy-listening music of David Pigram (of Broome’s famous Pigram Brothers) and sipping on Matsos beers.
 For Scotty Connell, the author of 100 Things To See In The Kimberley, sharing the spotlight with his old Broome school buddy and proud Yawuru man Jon Corpus (who is an amazing photographer) made the evening even more special.
 Jon’s gorgeous Kimberley imagery hung on the walls of the historic (1840) Moores Building Contemporary Art Gallery - a fine space for Jon’s first photography exhibition!